timacdonald/json-api/README.md

 As an example, say we are building out an index page for our blog posts.
 Each blog post has an "author", which is represented as a user.
 For this particular page design, we need access to all the post's attributes, but we only need the authors name.

-To achieve this we will send the following request that uses sparse fieldsets to limit the attributes returned for the author.
+To achieve this we will send the following request that include the author relationship and then uses sparse fieldsets to limit the attributes returned for the post and the author.
+The post will only contain the `title` and `excerpt` attributes, while the author will only contain the `name` attribute.

 ```
 GET /posts?include=author&fields[posts]=title,excerpt&fields[users]=name